sjetpaul/HousingDataCleaning_SQL/README.md

 # Housing Dataset Data Cleaning Using SQL

-Modify Dataset by Performing Action Querys Update, Delete, Alter.
+Data Cleaning and Preparation using Action Querys like Update, Delete, Alter.

 Increase the Usability of String Values column by splitting them as new columns.